philipmw/linear-problems-learning/README.md

    Now each seat of a boat has an affinity for a role (such as 1-seat having an affinity for the bow role), and so the solver tries to assign to 1-seat a rower who most has an affinity for the bow role.
 This problem also adds a "launch seat", which has no affinity.
+3. `any quantity of rowers.R`: similar to #2, except we generate as many launch seats as needed to make a square matrix, as opposed to just one.

 Potential next goals:

-* Supporting exactly as many seats as rowers, since the solver requires a square matrix.
-  This means assigning excess rowers to the launch or to an erg.
 * Ensuring that boats are full.
   Do not assign three seats of a quad plus a single, but instead assign a full quad.